dlebansais/Custom-Controls-Library/doc/DialogValidation.md

 In the code above, OnOk, OnCanExecuteOk and OnCancel are methods you implemented in the dialog box.
 You are of course free to choose any name you want.

-"{x:Static ctrl:DialogValidation.DefaultCommandOk}" and "{x:Static
-ctrl:DialogValidation.DefaultCommandCancel}" are objects declared in the custom control, that you can use to activate the binding.
+`{x:Static ctrl:DialogValidation.DefaultCommandOk}` and `{x:Static ctrl:DialogValidation.DefaultCommandCancel}` are objects declared in the custom control, that you can use to activate the binding.
 You can also use your own commands (more on that later).

 Assuming OnCanExecuteOk disallows executing OnOk yet, the dialog box then looks like this: